7

 There are risks associated in participating in this research study.
 Risks of treatment include infection, fever, nausea, vomiting, neurotoxicity, and cytokine release syndrome which can include low blood pressure or difficulty breathing.
 Other risks are associated with study procedures, such as biopsies, imaging, infusion, and breach of confidentiality.

-Phase Ib/II Study of the Administration of T Lymphocytes Expressing the CD30 Chimeric Antigen Receptor (CAR) for Relapsed/Refractory CD30+ Hodgkin's Lymphoma and CD30+ Non-Hodgkin's Lymphoma
+Phase I Study of the Administration of T Lymphocytes Co-Expressing the CD30 Chimeric Antigen Receptor (CAR) and CCR4 for Relapsed/Refractory CD30+ Hodgkin Lymphoma and Cutaneous T-Cell Lymphoma

-In previous studies, it has been shown that a new gene can be put into T cells that will increase their ability to recognize and kill cancer cells.
+Previous studies have shown that a new gene can be put into T cells that will increase their ability to recognize and kill cancer cells.
 The new gene that is put in the T cells in this study makes an antibody called anti-CD30.
 This antibody sticks to lymphoma cells because of a substance on the outside of the cells called CD30.
-Anti-CD30 antibodies have been used to treat people with lymphoma, but have not been strong enough to cure most patients.
-For this study, the anti-CD30 antibody has been changed so that instead of floating free in the blood it is now joined to the T cells.
+Anti-CD30 antibodies have been used to treat people with lymphoma but have not been strong enough to cure most patients.
+For this study, the anti-CD30 antibody has been changed so instead of floating free in the blood it is now joined to the T cells.
 When an antibody is joined to a T cell in this way it is called a chimeric receptor.
-These CD30 chimeric (combination) receptor-activated T cells seem to kill some of the tumor, but they do not last very long in the body and so their chances of fighting the cancer are unknown.
+These CD30 chimeric (combination) receptor-activated T cells (ATLCAR.CD30) can kill some of the tumor, but they do not last very long in the body and so their chances of fighting the cancer are unknown.

 100 项与 ATLCAR.CD30 cells(UNC Lineberger Comprehensive Cancer Center) 相关的临床结果